 The number one health problem diagnosed in cats and dogs over 4 years of age is oral infection.
 Dental disease puts stress on your pet’s immune system and weakens the liver, kidneys and heart.
-Manchaca Village Veterinary Care provides an extensive dental care program including cleaning, periodontal therapy and care for damaged teeth.
-Our state-of-the-art digital dental x-ray system allows us to diagnose and treat otherwise hidden dental disease.
+Manchaca Village Veterinary Care provides an extensive dental care program including pet dental cleaning, periodontal therapy and care for damaged teeth.
+Our state-of-the-art digital dental x-ray system and veterinary teeth cleaning services allows us to diagnose and treat otherwise hidden dental disease.
 Our clients have become aware of the importance of having their pets’ teeth examined and cleaned on a regular basis.
 Preventive dental care can add years to the life of your pet.

 For MVVC’s position on anesthesia with dentals, please read below.